 Restorative dentistry is the process of repairing teeth and restoring them to their natural state.
 The restoration of one’s mouth is an important part of dental care.
-If your mouth contains cavities, severe tooth decay, or a damaged tooth, our restorative services are for you.
-We also provide emergency procedures in case of a traumatic accident that affects your teeth.
+If you have cavities, severe tooth decay, or a damaged tooth, our restorative services are for you.
+We also offer emergency dental procedures for accidents that affect your teeth.

 Restorations take many forms, so our dentist in Tyler has expert-level experience and passion for all of them!
 Restorative dental treatments are one of the dental services we provide to our patients in Tyler, Texas.
 Continue reading to learn more about how our dentists can help improve your oral health.